buu342/buu342.me/blog/projects/markdown/RCASwitchBox.md

 The box has a top and bottom lid, both of which are to be screwed in place.
 The holes for the RCA plugs are 1.5cm apart from one another, and the entire box has 2mm of thickness.

 The idea was that I could 3D print the box in order have something a bit more custom, as opposed to buying a [plastic project box](images/RCASwitchBox/ProjectBox.png) and drilling some holes in it.
-I looked around for 3D printing services (since I don't own one) and found someone nearby who would do it for me.
+I looked around for 3D printing services (since I don't own one) and found someone nearby who prints models.
 I got my model the next day.

 The printed model, unfortunately, wasn't perfect.
 3D printing isn't really a super accurate medium, and so I had to spend an afternoon sanding the parts and drilling in wider holes in the material (because the originals were slightly smaller than the spec).
-To be fair, I could have designed the top and bottom cover with a milimeter gap between the walls, but I was expecting to have to sand some stuff anyway...
+I also should have designed the top and bottom cover with a milimeter gap between the walls, as they were an incredibly tight fit, but I was expecting to have to sand some stuff anyway...

-I opted to use a Dremel for the main plug holes, because I was afraid that the drill would crack the plastic.
+I opted to use a Dremel for the main plug holes, because I was afraid that the drill would crack the plastic due to the distance of the holes from one another.
 This turned out to be a bit more of a pain than I expected, because the Dremel wouldn't actually sand the material all that well.
 Rather, it would heat up the plastic and melt it.
 It never actually melted the box more than I would've liked, but it did make cleanup a bit more frustrating as I had to spend time cutting away bits of melted plastic and then sanding it smooth.
 For the top and bottom lid (as well as the screw supports inside the box), I drilled instead, which was definitely faster than using the Dremel.

 ### Putting Everything Together